pism/pism/doc/sphinx/climate_forcing/surface.rst

 Simple diurnal Energy Balance Model "dEBM-simple"
 +++++++++++++++++++++++++++++++++++++++++++++++++

-:|options|: ``-surface itm``
+:|options|: ``-surface debm_simple``
-:|variables|: none
+:|variables|: :var:`albedo`
-:|implementation|: ``pism::surface::TemperatureIndexITM``
+:|implementation|: ``pism::surface::DEBMSimple``

+This PISM module implements the "simple" version of the diurnal energy balance model developed by :cite:`Zeitzetal2021`.
+It follows :cite:`KrebsKanzow2018` and includes parameterizations of the surface albedo and atmospheric transmissivity that make it possible to run it model in a standalone, prognostic mode.

 It is designed to use monthly forcing by near-surface air temperature and precipitation from one of PISM's atmosphere models.

-This PISM module implements the "simple" version of the diurnal energy balance model developed by :cite:`KrebsKanzow2018` plus parameterizations of albedo and atmospheric transmissivity that make it possible to run the model in standalone, prognostic mode that are described in :cite:`Zeitzetal2021`.

 As for other surface models, its outputs are